 Provide assistance to Virginia's public libraries in order to foster quality library services to all Virginians.

-- Promote and encourage attendance at library development workshops, training sessions and the annual meeting for public library directors. - Provide individualized assistance and consultation.
+• Promote and encourage attendance at library development workshops, training sessions and access to professional development opportunities for library staff of all ranks, including the annual library director meeting.